DOT Digital Identity Service

 For Digital Identity Service version 1.20.0 and above

 Starting from Digital Identity Service version 1.20.0, a new method for retrieving licenses is available.
 To obtain a license, please contact your sales representative or email sales@innovatrics.com to gain access to the customer portal where the license can be obtained.
-Once you have received the license, deploy it as described below.
+Once you have received the license, deploy it as described below the next paragraph in the Deploying the obtained license section.

 For the Digital Identity Service version 1.19.0 and below

 When using a license generated via the customer portal in versions 1.19.0 and earlier of the Digital Identity Service, the application will start up, but consistently return HTTP 401 Unauthorized.
 Please contact your sales representative or sales@innovatrics.com to give you license for your specific version.
-Once you get the license, please deploy it as described below.
+Once you get the license, please deploy it as described below in the Deploying the obtained license section.

 How to run